 Have you ever wondered what goes into the price per gallon when you purchase gas or diesel fuel?
 At least 20% of the price is due to taxes.
 While federal excise taxes are just above $0.18 and $0.24 per gallon for gas and diesel, respectively, state taxes for gasoline and diesel vary.
 The collection of these taxes is intended for the repair and maintenance of our roads and highways which is critical for commercial trucking fleets.
 But what about fleets and businesses that have off road equipment?
 These companies have two options.
 They can use a fuel card to purchase off-road diesel which doesn't include fuel excise taxes or apply for a fuel tax refund.

 Exemptions at the time of purchase

 There are a couple of different ways companies that operate off road equipment can avoid excise taxes intended for road use.
 The easiest way is to purchase off-road diesel, also known as dyed diesel or red dyed diesel.
 This fuel product is exempt of federal and state excise taxes which offers significant savings to companies.

-Unlike “clear diesel” (which is clear of dye), off road diesel is not intended for road vehicles.
+Unlike “clear diesel” (which is clear of dye), off-road diesel is not intended for road vehicles.
 The fuel product is designated specifically for equipment often used in farming activities or construction.
 Dyed diesel can be used with heavy machinery, generators or refrigerated trailers, among other purposes.
 There should be no loss in engine performance using either dyed or clear diesel.
 But before you try to circumvent taxes by using it in road vehicles, keep in mind that doing so is illegal.
 Law enforcement can check your vehicle’s fuel tank for traces of the dye, and laws pertaining to misuse of the fuel product include hefty fines or even jail time depending on the number of infractions.

 The other consideration with off-road diesel is that it isn’t widely available at retail fuel locations.
 Generally, it’s unavailable to the public as it is solely intended for commercial use.
 However, fuel networks, such as CFN, can provide customers with access to off road diesel locations.